Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Furthermore, it’s free of artificial colors, alcohols, parabens, and oil.
 It never feels greasy or sticky.

-It’s based on plant derivatives like natural oils and other organic ingredients.
+It’s based on plant derivatives like natural oils, essential oils, and other organic ingredients that make it non-greasy.

 These include shea butter, jojoba, olive oil, aloe, calendula, and chamomile.
 Calendula and chamomile calm irritation and stimulate healing.